AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 exact same properties and primitives, in particular, :ada:`Startup`, :ada:`Send`, :ada:`Send_Fast` and :ada:`Receive`.
 However, here, we decided to change the :ada:`Startup` function and to provide a different implementation.
 We override this function.
-The main subprogram doesn't change much, but for the fact that it now relies on a different type:
+The main subprogram doesn't change much, except for the fact that it now relies on a different type:

 .. code-block:: ada